SESYNC-ci/ci-spring2016/Lessons/sql.md

 	surv_yr <- dbGetQuery(con, "SELECT year FROM surveys;")

 A note on style: we have capitalized the words SELECT and FROM because they are SQL keywords.
-Unlike R, SQL is case insensitive, but it helps for readability – good style.
+Unlike R, SQL is case insensitive, but it helps for readability â€“ good style.
 Because the SQL statement is inside quotation marks, R treats it like any other character string and simply passes the string to the database via the dbGetQuery function.
 So, the SQL statement is still case insensitive.